MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/run-azure-cli-docker.md

 ---
-title: Run Azure CLI in a Docker Container | Microsoft Docs
+title: How to run Azure CLI in a Docker Container | Microsoft Docs
-description: Learn how to run a Docker container hosting the Azure CLI
+description: Learn how to run a Docker container hosting the Azure CLI.
+Docker gets you started quickly with an isolated environment in which to run the Azure CLI.
 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess